nathanamaldonado/nathanamaldonado.github.io/_posts/2024-11-31-november-blog-two.md

 At every introduction, I would murmur, "I am *so* sorry, but do you speak English?"
 To which one server replied, "Yes, how can I help you?"
 "Could I have a fork?"
 "What?"
 "Uh, fork?
 Tenedor?
 Fourchette?"
 After some time, another patron interrupted and hissed, "Una forchetta!"
 As if that had been so dissimilar from what I had been saying.

 I eventually left for Venice and called my parents to wish them sweet dreams while I was only now starting my day.
-The Mediterranean climate imitated the landscape of the California Central Valley, and for a brief second, I was on my way home.
+The Mediterranean climate imitated the landscape of Central California, and for a brief second, I was on my way home.

 Amidst all the tourist attractions, cheap wine, and overpriced pasta, I found myself people-watching.
 This latest exhibition highlighted four women of a certain age, sisters or lifelong friends, feeding seagulls and pigeons—their laughter growing louder and louder.

 One could wonder if Americans are truly louder or if Europeans are not as focused on themselves but on others.

 A young boy crawled up to them and asked for breadcrumbs to feed the birds.
-These women looked at each other and threw their bags of croutons at the boy, insisting he occupy the rest of his night teasing the Venetian wildlife.
+These women looked at each other and threw their bags of croutons at the boy, insisting he occupy the rest of his evening teasing the Venetian wildlife.

 ## Londres, Barcelona, y Madrid
 Eventually, Aaron and Irma landed in London, and our journey started with Paddington in Peru, later a tour of Tower Bridge and, finally, the Faltering Fullback.